Interstate 270 (Maryland): Interstate 270 Spur

+Driving southbound on I-270 from Shady Grove Road to the I-270 Spur in June 2026.

 Interstate 270 Spur (I-270 Spur; referred to as I-270Y by the MDSHA) is a 2.1 mi spur off I-270 that connects I-270 and the Capital Beltway.
 It carries traffic headed southbound on I-270 to southbound I-495 and from northbound I-495 to northbound I-270, filling in the missing movements not available at the interchange between I-270 and I-495.
 The road heads north from I-495 as a six-lane freeway.
 The left lane in each direction serves as a HOV lane for carpools with two or more people that is in operation between 3:30 and 6:30 pm on weekdays in the northbound direction and between 6:00 and 9:00 am on weekdays in the southbound direction.
 I-270 Spur continues north through wooded suburban areas to an interchange with Democracy Boulevard adjacent to the Westfield Montgomery shopping mall.
 A short distance later, the road has a southbound exit and northbound entrance for the HOV lanes onto Fernwood Road.
 Past here, I-270 Spur merges into northbound I-270 with separate ramps for the travel lanes and the HOV lanes.
 Before 1975, when I-270 was called I-70S, this road was called I-270, without the word "Spur".